 Keep in mind that just like a past relationship, we tend to romanticize the fantasy more than the reality.
 Reflect on the core emotion that drove that craving.
 Then let yourself explore ways to cultivate that same feeling with loved ones, new experiences, or comforting rituals.
 You have the power to make your own new traditions.
 And a great place to start is by finding a speciality alcohol free (AF) drink for every festivity.
-Check out our recipe book Delish AF for inspiration!
+Check out these festive alcohol alternatives for inspiration!

 And if you’re stressed about how others will perceive you, remember you can always chat with us in the community or in our alcohol support groups.
 We value your authenticity!